MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-route-public-folder-hierarchy-requests.md

 The steps in this article are specific to public folder hierarchy requests.
 To determine whether your request is a public folder hierarchy or content request, see [Routing public folder requests](public-folder-access-with-ews-in-exchange.md#bk_routing).

-## Determine the header values by using the EWS Managed API
+## Determine the header values using the EWS Managed API
 <a name="bk_getpfinfoewsma"> </a>

 You can use a single call to [GetUserSettings](/exchange/client-developer/web-service-reference/getusersettings-operation-soap) by using the following code, which retrieves both **InternalRpcClientServer** and **PublicFolderInformation** elements.
 Include the SMTP address of the mailbox user as an input parameter.